Hadron-quark transition and chiral symmetry restoration at high density: Formalism

-The other thermodynamical quantities, such as the energy density $\varepsilon$, are determined by the thermodynamical equations.
-Hereafter, we concentrate ourselves on EoS at zero temperature and omit the variable $T$ for simplicity.
+The other thermodynamic quantity, such as the energy density $\varepsilon$, is determined by the thermodynamic relation.
+Hereafter, we concentrate on EoS at zero temperature and omit the variable $T$ for simplicity.
 Then, Eq.~(\ref{pressure_ex}) is represented as ${dP\over{d\mu_{\rm B}}}$.